Sampson Watson Collection

 Dr. Lance D. Watson is an alumnus of Virginia Union University, and currently serves as the Senior Pastor of Saint Paul’s Baptist Church of Richmond.
 Dr. Watson is also the host of the telecast “Positive Power,” and has been honored as an African American Role Model and praised for his development of Saint Paul’s.
 Dr. Watson is an acclaimed author and is featured in numerous journals and has published four books.
 To learn more about Dr. Lance D. Watson click here.

-Sermon titles can be searched using an Excel spreadsheet and accessed by item number.
+Sermon titles can be searched online using this link, The Rev. Dr. Frederick G. Sampson and Rev. Dr. Lance D. Watson Preaching Collection.
 To listen to a CD from this collection, contact the Archivist between 9:00 am- 5:00 pm weekdays at (804) 278-4117.
 The CDs do not circulate, but can be used in the library between these hours.